welldonestudio/welldonestudio.github.io/docs/Deploy-and-Run/Klaytn.md

 ## View and Call function

 - If you have followed the aforementioned steps to deploy the contract, it is automatically triggered on the website.
-- You can alternatively initiate an existing contract by putting the contract address into the `At Address` field and click the button.
+- You can alternatively initiate an existing contract by putting the contract address into the `At Address` field and clicking the button.

   ![At Address](img/contract_address.png?raw=true 'At Address')